Human composting: United States

+Professional and business licensing and training

+Although the above states have legalized the practice of natural organic reduction, as of 2025 it is only a few states that have completed rulemaking and professional licensing.

+In Washington, the Funeral and Cemetery Board of the Department of Licenses licenses practitioners natural organic reduction as a sub-specialty of "reduction facility operators" alongside practitioners of cremation and alkaline hydrolysis.
+A similar approach is taken to facilities.

+The Cremation Association of North America provides certificates of training for those seeking licenses.

 Federal government

 Federal Trade Commission

-The Funeral Rule enacted by the Federal Trade Commission is a U.S. federal regulation protecting consumers by requiring funeral providers provide information concerning their goods and services.
+The Funeral Rule enacted by the Federal Trade Commission is a US federal regulation protecting consumers by requiring funeral providers provide information concerning their goods and services.
 In 2020, the Commission underwent a formal review of the Rule.

-In 2022, it published the results of its review, including a section on "New Forms of Disposition" including natural organic reduction, stating: The Commission is considering modifying the Rule to explicitly include new methods of disposition, such as alkaline hydrolysis and human natural organic reduction.
+In 2022, the Federal Trade Commission published the results of its review, including a section on "New Forms of Disposition" including natural organic reduction, stating: The Commission is considering modifying the Rule to explicitly include new methods of disposition, such as alkaline hydrolysis and human natural organic reduction.
 The Rule could then clarify that such providers could offer direct or immediate services with a reduced basic services fee.
 The Commission is also considering updating the Rule to adapt to new methods of disposition, for example the Rule requirements to offer and provide disclosures about alternative containers for direct services.
 The Commission wants to ensure the Rule does not stifle innovation and believes the proposed changes help level the playing field for providers of new alternative methods.In 2023 the FTC sponsored a panel to discuss natural organic reduction and other new forms of disposition.

 United States National Cemetery System

-The administrator of the United States National Cemetery System has authorized the placement of "a portion of remains transformed by natural organic reduction" in in-ground burial sections (including green burial sections) and designated scatter gardens at VA national cemeteries that have these options.
+The administrator of the United States National Cemetery System of the United States Department of Veterans Affairs (VA) has authorized the placement of "a portion of remains transformed by natural organic reduction" in in-ground burial sections (including green burial sections) and designated scatter gardens at VA national cemeteries that have these options.
 Those whose remains are scattered or interred in this way may be eligible for memorial markers.

 Canada

 A National Collaborating Centre for Environmental Health study funded by the Public Health Agency of Canada notes that while Canada has yet to legalize the process, "Canadians can access the service in US states such as Washington, the first North American jurisdiction to make it legal."
-The study notes that the Canadian government should "consider whether inspection or restrictions on the end use of compost transported across borders is required, from jurisdictions where the process is currently permitted, to jurisdictions where it is not."
+The study notes that the Canadian government should "consider whether inspection or restrictions on the end use of compost transported across borders is required, from jurisdictions where the process is currently permitted, to jurisdictions where it is not".

 European Union

 A As of 2023 Euronews report noted that within the European Union no national-level government has legalized composting of human remains.

-The German state of Schleswig-Holstein approved a pilot for a human composting process dubbed reerdigung ("reburial").